 Depressed mothers may not be as responsive to their babies’ cues and studies have found that they interact less, and more negatively with their babies.
 This may influence the infants’ sleeping patterns and behaviour 10 so it is important for both mother and child that depression is taken seriously and treated promptly.

 Breastfeeding—protection for baby

-Breastfeeding can help to protect babies from the harmful effects of their mother’s depression through more frequent positive interactions and healthier brain activity 10.
+Breastfeeding can help to protect babies from any potentially harmful effects of their mother’s depression through more frequent positive interactions (a baby has to frequently be held close to breastfeed) and resulting healthier brain activity 11.

 Can breastfeeding protect mothers against depression?

 Although breastfeeding mothers can still become depressed, breastfeeding may be helpful because it can reduce stress and protect maternal health:

 Breastfeeding is thought to be protective against depression because it can reduce stress and promote nurturing behaviours1213 and breastfeeding hormones oxytocin and prolactin have antidepressant effects and can reduce anxiety 14.

 Breastfeeding can protect maternal health